About the Species

 Where They Live

-Nassau grouper are found in tropical and subtropical waters of the western North Atlantic.
-This includes Bermuda, Florida, Bahamas, the Yucatan Peninsula, and throughout the Caribbean to southern Brazil.
+Nassau grouper are found in tropical and subtropical waters in the Caribbean and western North Atlantic, including south Florida, U.S. Virgin Islands, Puerto Rico, Bermuda, the Bahamas, the Greater Antilles, the Lesser Antilles, and central America.
 There has been one verified report of Nassau grouper in the Gulf of Mexico at Flower Gardens Bank.
 They generally live among shallow reefs, but can be found in depths to 426 feet.

 The Nassau grouper is considered a reef fish, but it transitions as it grows through a series of shifts in both habitat and diet.
 As larvae they are planktonic.
 As juveniles they are found in nearshore shallow waters in macroalgal and seagrass habitats.
 They shift deeper as they grow, to predominantly reef habitat (forereef and reef crest).